-The table below presents the aggregate fees billed by KPMG for professional services rendered in connection with the integrated audit of our annual consolidated financial statements set forth in our Annual Report on Form 10-K for the fiscal years ended January 28, 2017 and January 30, 2016, and the review of our quarterly condensed consolidated financial statements set forth in our Quarterly Reports on Form 10-Q for each of our quarters during the two fiscal years then ended, as well as fees paid to our independent registered public accounting firm for audit-related work:
+The following table presents the aggregate fees billed by KPMG LLP for professional services rendered in connection with the integrated audit of our annual consolidated financial statements set forth in our Annual Report on Form 10-K for the fiscal years ended February 3, 2018 and January 28, 2017, and the review of our quarterly condensed consolidated financial statements set forth in our Quarterly Reports on Form 10-Q for each of our quarters during the two fiscal years then ended, as well as fees paid to our independent registered public accounting firm for audit-related work:

 Fiscal Year

-2017 2016
+2018 2017

-Audit fees \$ 502,588 \$ 430,950
+Audit fees \$ 573,000 \$ 513,563

-Audit-related fees 35,000 39,000
+Audit-related fees 40,000 35,000

 Tax fees

-All other fees 1,650 1,650
+All other fees 1,650

-Total fees paid to KPMG LLP \$ 539,238 \$ 471,600
+Total fees paid to KPMGLLP \$ 613,000 \$ 550,213

 Audit Fees.
-Audit fees represent fees for professional services provided in connection with the audit of our consolidated financial statements, including audit of the internal control over financial reporting, the review of our quarterly condensed consolidated financial statements and audit services provided in connection with other statutory or regulatory filings.
+Audit fees represent fees and out-of-pocket expenses for professional services provided in connection with the audit of our consolidated financial statements, including audit of the internal control over financial reporting, the review of our quarterly condensed consolidated financial statements and audit services provided in connection with other statutory or regulatory filings.